10/15/2024 • 6 min read

 To bring in employees who would otherwise stay home, organizations should work to create an environment that fixes the challenges remote work can create.
 For example, in a Microsoft survey, 70% of survey respondents said that the social element of collaboration was an important aspect that was harmed by remote-only collaboration.
 In the same survey, spontaneity, creativity, and effective communication were also seen as potential losses for remote-only collaboration.

-Creating an office environment that fosters close connections and socializing is a great way to improve relationships, and in turn collaboration.
+Creating an office environment that fosters close connections and socializing is a great way to improve relationships, and in turn, office collaboration.
 An office environment with more coworkers who are closely connected will also help increase the opportunity for spontaneous touchpoints and encourage clearer communication.
-It’s also important to note that a lack of work tools was not a significant issue, indicating that cultivating relationships is really what drives people back to work.
+It’s also important to note that a lack of work tools was not a significant issue, indicating that cultivating relationships is really what drives people back to the office.

 While there is evidence to suggest employees’ closest relationships were somewhat enhanced due to remote work, there is also ample evidence that says people have become increasingly disconnected from the people they don’t work with every day but would typically see around the office environment.
 This makes intuitive sense, as people went from seeing a wider variety of people in the office to typically working in smaller teams that could be effective working together digitally.